awesomeness1jake/simpsons2_audio/README.md

   -The Speech AWCs cannot be opened on Codewalker

   Adding speech
-  example - this can be done in CfxLua 5.4 voiceNameHash = atStringHash("homer")
-  speechContextHash = atStringHash("generic_hi") -- dont include the "_%2d"
+  I did not find out how the hashing was done.
+I found this from https://github.com/Parik27/V.Rainbomizer/blob/master/scripts/voice-line-gen.py#L52 example - this can be done in CfxLua 5.4 voiceNameHash = atStringHash("homer") speechContextHash = atStringHash("generic_hi") -- dont include the "_%2d"